Colour your Way (2022)

 Low production re-enactment of the 1994 Bronco chase in which O.J.
 Simpson led police in a low speed chase on a Los Angeles freeway.
-Filmed from the back of a moto-taxi in Kigali, Rwanda in February 2019.
+Filmed from the back of a moto-taxi in Kigali, Rwanda.

 Between 1996 and 1997 I documented the aftermath of the Rwanda genocide on behalf of the UN in Burundi and DRCongo.
 I stopped practicing international law in 2004 and moved to NYC to pursue a career as an artist.